CNRM

 We hope more people will see the need to implement CNRM as a long-term solution to the stray animal problem.
 Hands-on participation is most appreciated by those who can.
 For those who cannot, we hope you will support those who can in other ways.

 To those who find street animals a nuisance and a pest in your neighbourhood, we appeal for your kind understanding that animals do not know any better and hence, cannot be expected to behave as we want them to; we appeal to your good heart to please not complain as it would cost them their lives.
-There are other ways to keep the animals from straying into your compound (wire netting, lemon, citrus scents, etc.) Please do not put in a complaint to the local council.
-Animals will be killed as a result of that one phonecall to complain.
+There are other ways to keep the animals from straying into your compound (wire netting, lemon, citrus scents, the water hose, etc.).
+Please do not put in a complaint to the authorities.
+Animals may be killed as a result of that one phonecall to complain.

 Conclusion

-CNRM (widely known as TNR (Trap-Neuter-Return)) has been successfully practised in many Western countries as well as in Sri Lanka, Bali, India, Thailand, Singapore, Dubai, Qatar and Kuwait.
-It is definitely one of the most humane and compassionate ways for stray animal management.
+Neuter-Return is practised in many Western countries as well as in Sri Lanka, Bali, India, Thailand, Singapore, United Arab Emirates, Qatar and Kuwait.
+It is definitely a more humane and compassionate way for stray animal management.

-Street animals will become community animals where they are cared for and looked after by the residents.
+For us, we would like to include the C=Caring and M=Manage components where street animals will become community animals who are cared for and looked after by the residents for the rest of their lives.

 Please support our efforts through your active participation in this programme.
 Please help us spread the word and send this link out as widely as you can.